JCruz8482/SimpleEQ/README.md

 ## Features

 - 5 peak band filters
-- High pass filter with slope from 12 db/oct - 96 db/oct
+- High and low pass filters with slope from 12 db/oct - 96 db/oct
 - Spectrum analyzer
 - Optimized for resize - sliders adjust to size